revers3ntropy/oxynium/README.md

 # Oxynium Compiler in Rust

-Linux support only so far.
+Linux/MacOS x86-64 support only so far.

 ## Requirements